kveberg/joplin-cli-api-for-python/README.md

 # Joplin Command Line Interface (CLI) API for Python
 You are most likely looking for Joplins REST API detailed on the [Joplin homepage](https://joplinapp.org/api/references/rest_api/).
-My API communicates with the [Joplin Terminal Application](https://joplinapp.org/terminal/), and is made for fun using my rudimentary Python skills.
+My API communicates with the [Joplin Terminal Application](https://joplinapp.org/terminal/).
 Should you nonetheless find it to your liking -- feel free to contribute!

 # Files
 - helpers.py                helpers